rodolfoalmeid/harvester-cloud/docs/INFRASTRUCTURE_ESTIMATED_COSTS.md

 The following information provides an infrastructure cost estimation for deploying Harvester on DigitalOcean using all available options in the Terraform script.

 Please note that all estimated costs shown are generic approximations that have been rounded up and may not be 100% accurate, as the total price will vary depending on each specific scenario.
-Please also note that on DigitalOcean is not possible to deploy spot droplets.

 | Type   | Region      |  Disks | Disk Type | Disk Size | Required Instance    | Estimated Cost per Month ($) |
 |--------|-------------|--------|-----------|-----------|----------------------|------------------------------|